FAQ

 Q. How many weddings can a celebrant do in a day?

-Q. How much does a marriage celebrant cost?
+Q. How much does a marriage celebrant in Melbourne cost?

 I do bespoke weddings.
 You are at the heart of this celebration and it’s got to feel like you.
 This means that no wedding is the same, and it also means that I can adjust my process to fit your needs.